-- the plan purchased on the exchange meets the requirements listed above, and - 2. you were not able to participate in an employersponsored plan.
+- 1. the plan purchased on the exchange meets the requirements listed above, and - you were not able to participate in an employersponsored plan.

 You may only take the credit for amounts you paid for a plan through an exchange.

-To calculate the Utah credit, you must subtract any federal credit refund you claimed on last year's federal return for this insurance from amounts you paid this year for this insurance.
+You must adjust your Utah credit for health insurance underpayments or credits on your previous year's federal return.
+See line 2 and line 4 of the worksheet below.